 The main problem with Facebook is all the people on it.
-They will insist on continually doing and saying annoying things.
+They insist on continually doing and saying annoying things.
 If only everyone could just be as cool and brilliant as you, checking your feed would be a joy and life would be a dream.

-But, come on now, admit it: even you, bastion of Facebook etiquette and overseer of internet dos and don'ts, have been known to slip.
+But, come now, admit it: even you, bastion of Facebook etiquette and overseer of internet dos and don'ts, have been known to slip.
 That photo of a cocktail by a pool on a Monday afternoon while you were on holiday?
 That tiny little humblebrag you thought we all forgot about?

 Be a better friend and make never doing these ten things on Facebook your manifesto for life:

 Someone in Inverness has lost a wedding ring.
 Someone in Dorset has found a teddy bear.
 A small child's tricycle is missing in Arkansas.
 We get that you're just trying to play your small role in the Hollywood tale of how a half eaten packet of M&Ms was finally reunited with its rightful owner after being left on the bus in downtown Dallas - and we admire your inexhaustible optimism - but unless you happen to know a lot of people who live in downtown Dallas, you're not helping.

 "Can't believe what just happened..."

 "Some people aren't worth bothering about!!
 Glad I finally know who my friends are."